 To help determine the intent or purpose of the activity ask this question: Would this project be conducted as proposed if the principal investigator knew that he or she would never receive any form of academic recognition for the project, including publication of results in a medical journal or presentation of the project at an academic meeting?
 If the project would remain exactly the same, the activity is likely not research.

-Gray areas: Quality Improvement (QI) is not considered research if the primary intent of the QI is to inform or improve a local process.
+Gray areas: Program evaluation may also fall into or out of this definition based on design and intent.
+Program evaluation is not considered research if the primary intent of the program evaluation is to inform or improve a local process.
 However, if your primary intent is to generalize the results outside of your local area the activity is research.